By Terry Trucco

 Burnishing the package is the pocket-size fitness room and spa and Nice Matin, a bustling French bistro open from lunch to dinner.
 As the day unfolds, locals at the restaurant outnumber hotel guests, always a good sign.

-Rooms: Though renovated top to bottom in 2008 — including fresh tile and tubs in the snug bathrooms — rooms have the classic, ultra traditional look that translates into hotel Victorian.
+Rooms: Renovated top to bottom in 2008 — including fresh tile and tubs in the snug bathrooms — and refreshed more recently, rooms have the classic, ultra traditional look that translates into hotel Victorian.
 Consider the elements: classic dark wall-mounted wood headboards adorned with gold, elaborate curtains with valances, alabaster ceiling sconces and leather desk chairs on wheels.
 Bedspreads have been banished in favor of brocade blanket covers that show off the snowy sheets, but with decorative pillows galore beds look dressed up, or fussy, depending on our sentiments.
 Queen-bed rooms are just about big enough for two and have a large closet that lights up automatically when you open the door.
 But unfortunately, queen rooms have no entry area.